Moonlit Sanctuary Wildlife Conservation Park: Conservation

 Moonlit has successfully bred a number of rare and endangered species including southern bettong (aka eastern bettong), eastern quoll, Julia Creek dunnart, fluffy glider (yellow-bellied glider) and squirrel glider.
 The eastern quoll and southern bettong are now extinct on the mainland and only found in the wild in Tasmania.
 In 2016 it opened a new breeding facility for the critically endangered orange-bellied parrots, designed to house up to 20 pairs.

 Awards

-In 2009 Moonlit Sanctuary won the Victorian Keep Australia Beautiful award for Preservation of the Environment with an emphasis on local fauna and flora.
+In 2009, Moonlit Sanctuary won the Victorian Keep Australia Beautiful award for Preservation of the Environment with an emphasis on local fauna and flora.

-In 2010 Moonlit Sanctuary won the Victorian Tourism Award for Ecotourism., won this award for a second time in 2014. for a third time in 2018 a fourth time in 2019and a fifth time in 2021.Subsequently to the 2021 win Moonlit Sanctuary was inducted into the Victorian Tourism Awards Hall of Fame.
+In 2010, Moonlit Sanctuary won the Victorian Tourism Award for Ecotourism, subsequently winning this award for a second time in 2014.
+After winning for a fifth time in 2021, Moonlit Sanctuary was inducted into the Victorian Tourism Awards Hall of Fame.

-In 2017 Moonlit Sanctuary won the Premier's Sustainability Award for Environmental Protection for their Orange-bellied Parrot Breeding for Recovery program.

-In 2018 Moonlit Sanctuary won the Victorian Tourism Award for Tourism Attraction as well as Ecotourism.
+In 2018, Moonlit Sanctuary won the Victorian Tourism Award for Tourism Attraction as well as Ecotourism.
 Subsequently, they won Silver for Ecotourism at the 2018 Australian Tourism Awards.